zendframework/zend-di/docs/book/codegen.md

 ### AoT Config Options

-The service factory uses options in your `config` service, located in `['dependencies']['auto']['aot']`.
-If present this can be an associative array of options to create the code generator instance.
+The service factory uses options in your `config` service, located under the key `dependencies.auto.aot`.
+This should be defined as an associative array of options for creating the code generator instance.
 This array respects the following keys (unknown keys are ignored):

 - `namespace`: This will be used as base namespace to prefix the namespace of the generated classes.
-  It will be passed to the constructor of `Zend\Di\CodeGenerator\InjectorGenerator`.
-The default value is `Zend\Di\Generated` if this option is not provided.
+It will be passed to the constructor of `Zend\Di\CodeGenerator\InjectorGenerator`; the default value is `Zend\Di\Generated`.

-- `directory`: The directory where the generated php files will be stored.
-If this value is not provided, you have to set it with the generator's `setOutputDirectory()` method before calling `generate()`.
+- `directory`: The directory where the generated PHP files will be stored.
+If this value is not provided, you will need to set it with the generator's `setOutputDirectory()` method before calling `generate()`.

-Example:

-Below is an example for configuring the generator factory:
+Below is an example detailing configuration of the generator factory:

 ```php
 return [